eric-sclafani/notebook/Angular/Components/Change Detection.md

 `OnPush` can lead to performance increases because Angular runs less change detections.
 However, using it requires writing code in a specific way that works with this detection strategy [see here](https://blog.angular-university.io/onpush-change-detection-how-it-works/) for more information.

->[!todo]
->Come back to this section after playing around more with change detection
->

 # Running code outside of Zone.js